• Release History

 Actions:

-• Upload file to Onedrive: Here we can use the Filename and Document (Base64 encoded) parameters provided by the HTTP trigger.
+• Upload file to Onedrive: We can use the Filename and Document (Base64 encoded) parameters provided by the HTTP trigger.

-• Save URL back to Dynamics record: Here we use the RecordID provided by the HTTP trigger to identify the quote record so we can do an update of the Description field to hold information on the file upload.
+• Save URL back to Dynamics record: We will use the RecordID provided by the HTTP trigger to identify the quote record so we can update the description field to hold information on the uploaded file.

 There is also the option of sending a response back to the dialog.
 You can define records as entity references and pass them back as the body of the HTTP-Response action inside your flow.